hafen/stlplus/README.md

-# STL2: Seasonal Trend Decomposition using Loess
+# stlplus: Seasonal Trend Decomposition using Loess

 This package contains enhancements to the `stl` implementation that comes with base R.  I am making it public here because I never got around to putting it on CRAN.